- Samuel K. Roberts, Associate Professor of History, Sociomedical Sciences, and African American Studies

 The Research Cluster in the Historical Study of Race, Inequality, and Health is the academic institutional partner for the Legal Action Center’s No Health=No Justice campaign.
 No Health=No Justice (NHNJ) is a multistate advocacy and organizing campaign to ground decarceration efforts in ensuring that people are no longer prosecuted and criminalized for their health needs, but are instead provided with real access to care.
 The campaign will highlight the intersection of historic and ongoing racism in the health care and criminal justice systems, directly linking health inequities to the over-criminalization and disproportionate incarceration of Black and Latinx individuals.
 Together, these forms of discrimination continue to make life difficult and disempowering for most people of color and profoundly affect their communities.
 For too many, they are also deadly.
 Justice means making sure people and communities are no longer criminalized for health-related conditions.

-With the Legal Action Center, the Research Cluster in the Historical Study of Race, Inequality, and Health will stage a one-day symposium on these issues at Columbia University.
+With the Legal Action Center, the Research Cluster in the Historical Study of Race, Inequality, and Health staged a one-day symposium on these issues at Columbia University.

 The Columbia University Press series in Race, Inequality, and Health (CUP-RIH) offers titles which regard race as a structuring force in social life, a basis for discrimination and structural inequality, a social reality, and a foundation for reactionary or affirmative group politics.
 As such, the RIH series includes scholars working - often at disciplinary intersections - in history, the social sciences, the biological sciences, and public health.
 Book projects of interest to the editors (Samuel K. Roberts and Michael Yudell) include and are not limited to: